dair-ai/dair-ai.github.io/_posts/2020-04-18-XLNet_outperforms_BERT_on_several_NLP_Tasks.md

 ---
 layout: post
 title: "XLNet outperforms BERT on several NLP Tasks"
-author: "Elvis"
+author: billy_rick
 excerpt: "XLNet is a new pretraining method for NLP that achieves state-of-the-art results on several NLP tasks."
 modified:
 comments: true
-tags: [ Machine Learning,NLP,Data Science,Artificial Intelligence, Technology]
+tags: ""
 image:
-  thumb: lm-progress.png
+  thumb: xlnet.png
 ---

 Two pretraining objectives that have been successful for pretraining neural networks used in transfer learning NLP are autoregressive (AR) language modeling and autoencoding (AE).